1. Beards are skin deep

 Once your beard starts gaining some steady growth, you’ll probably feel the urge to start paying it more and more attention (that’s a good thing).
 The best thing you can do for your beard is keep it moisturised!

 You don’t want a dry and damaged beard that makes you look scruffy and unkempt.
 This added moisture will replenish your beard with essential nutrients and proteins that will keep it looking sleek and shiny, and most importantly promote healthy growth, resulting in a thick and perfectly groomed beard.

-Try a lightweight beard oil to give your beard a boost, like Prospector Co.’s Burroughs Beard Oil, or Captain Fawcett’s Beard Oil.
-Or maybe you’d prefer a thicker texture like the Scoop Deluxe Beard Balm (in Original or Gold Label) – an all-natural and handmade balm, perfect for all types of beards.
+Try a lightweight beard oil to give your beard a boost, like Captain Jack Beard Oil or Captain Fawcett’s Beard Oil.
+Or maybe you’d prefer a thicker texture like the Beard Scent Balm – an all-natural and handmade balm, perfect for all types of beards.

 5. Trim and proper

 Finally, the stage you’ve been waiting for!
 Now that you’ve grown a out a long, thick and healthy beard you can really be proud of, it’s time to play.